matrix-org/sygnal/docs/applications.md

-# Notes for Application Developers
+# Notes for application developers

 This document aims to illustrate some of the quirks, peculiarities and other notable aspects of Sygnal for developers of applications that need to receive